 The more you familiarise yourself with a route before you go, the more at ease you’ll be with the route when riding it.

 When it comes to accommodation, it’s best to also plan ahead and book each night beforehand.
 Trying to find somewhere with free rooms late in the day is a recipe for stress and will undoubtedly cost you top dollar.
-Knowing you have a warm shower and bed waiting for you at the end of long ride definitely puts one mind at rest.
+Knowing you have a warm shower and bed waiting for you at the end of a long ride definitely puts one mind at rest.

 Stuff to Pack

-When travelling on a motorbike you will always need you to pack lightly, and you can often get by with a lot less than you might anticipate.
+When travelling on a motorbike you will need to pack lightly, and you can often get by with a lot less than you might anticipate.
 There are however a few essentials you should definitely pack.

 Pack clothes based on the weather forecast for your route.
 Many thinner layers you can add or remove typically work better.
-You may set out on chillier mornings, hit mid day heat, then finish riding on cooler evenings.
+You may set out on chillier mornings, hit mid-day heat, and then finish riding on cooler evenings.
 I personally prefer thin Merino wool layers as they’re comfortable under a bike jacket and can work well in a wide range of temperatures, either wicking moisture or trapping heat.

 A second set of gloves can also be a good plan, in case one set gets soaked in rain or to allow you to switch between a warm and cool pair as temperatures change.

-Essential for emergencies, Google maps, online banking etc. If you’re travelling abroad check your roaming costs, it maybe more economical to invest in a SIM card specific to the country you’ll be in.
+Essential for emergencies, Google Maps, online banking etc. If you’re travelling abroad check your roaming costs, it may be more economical to invest in a SIM card specific to the country you’ll be in.
 Before leaving, download offline maps for the area you’ll be riding in, it’ll save on data charges and hassle finding a signal or wifi out there.

 Charger & Battery Pack